What are Accounting Principles?

 Economic Entity Assumption

-This accounting principle treats the owner and the business as two different entities and they both have different legal liabilities.
-The transactions of the business should be kept and treated separately from the owners and other businesses.
+This accounting principle treats the owner and the business as two different entities, and they both have different legal liabilities.
+Business transactions should be treated separately from the owners and other businesses.

-This accounting principle states that one should be consistent enough in the usage of the methods and the principles once adopted until another outstanding method/principle come across.
+This accounting principle states that one should be consistent enough in using the methods and the principles once adopted until another outstanding method/principle comes across.
 This means that one should follow the methods continuously until another method outstands the current one.
-One should prove the new method with a demonstration and then come up to the conclusion.
+One should prove the new method with a demonstration and then come up with a conclusion.

 According to this accounting principle, the recordation of the assets in the financial statements should be on their purchased values.
-Then, may they be purchased today or twenty years ago.
-There may be a change in the value of the assets over time due to the depreciation or inflation.
+Then, they may purchase today or twenty years ago.
+There may be a change in the value of the assets over time due to depreciation or inflation.
 But one does not show this change in the financial statements due to the Historical Cost principle.

-There has to be a disclosure of all the necessary information that is important for the users, lenders or investors within the financial statements or as a footnote.
-One gets a clarity of a particular aspect if there is a proper mentioning of the required information.
-Without this accounting principle, the readers may not understand the full information and may not make a sound judgment.
+There has to be a disclosure of all the necessary information that is important for the users, lenders, or investors within the financial statements or as a footnote.
+One gets clarity of a particular aspect if there is a proper mention of the required information.
+Without the full disclosure accounting principle, the readers may not understand the full information and may not make a sound judgment.

 This accounting principle states that the company should go for Accrual Basis only.
 The revenues should match with the expenses.
 The recordation of the revenues and expenses should be at the same time only.

-This accounting principle states that there should be the recordation of only those transactions that carry a monetary value.
-The transactions stated in terms of a currency (for example $ in the U.S.) should only be recorded.
+This accounting principle states that only those transactions that carry a monetary value should be recorded.
+The transactions stated in terms of a currency (for example, $ in the U.S.) should only be recorded.
 The monetary unit should be stable and dependable.

 This accounting principle states that only those transactions should be recorded that can be proven and has significant evidence.
-For example, in order to prove an expense, its invoice is enough.
-The auditors are constantly in search of evidence and hence, this principle is of prime interest for them.
+For example, to prove an expense, its invoice is enough.
+The auditors are constantly in search of evidence, and hence, this principle is of prime interest to them.

-This accounting principle states that there should be the standardized time period of reporting the financial statements.
-The time period is usually monthly, quarterly or annually.
-The header of the financial statements should cover the time period, the statement covers.1,2
+This accounting principle states that there should be a standardized time period for reporting the financial statements.
+The time period is usually monthly, quarterly, or annually.
+The header of the financial statements should cover the time period the statement covers.